danielornelas/rsync-deployments/README.md

 # rsync deployments

+forked from contention/rsync-deployments

 This GitHub Action deploys *everything* in `GITHUB_WORKSPACE` to a folder on a server via rsync over ssh.

 This action would usually follow a build/test action which leaves deployable code in `GITHUB_WORKSPACE`.